dustinfast/aeye_typer/README.md

 The eyetracker must now be calibrated with `./aeye_typer --calibrate`.

-You may now wish to commit this calibration to the docker container with (from outside the container) `docker commit aeye_typer_c aeye_typer:latest`.
-If not, calibration will be lost when the container is closed.
+Calibration must now be commited to the docker container with (from outside the container) `docker commit aeye_typer_c aeye_typer:latest`.
+If this step is no t performed, calibration will be lost when the container is closed.

 #### BCI / EEG